 Make this a slow transition and a careful process

-Having great tools when dealing with stressful pet grooming situations like bathing a dog or clipping dog’s nails will make it less uncomfortable for everybody.
-The above compiled list of best dog nail clippers for your dog's nail care will help you make the right choice for the most appropriate dog grooming tool and have a stress-free pet grooming session.
+The above-compiled list of best dog nail clippers for your dog's nail care will help you make the right choice for the most appropriate dog grooming tool and have a stress-free pet grooming session.